mkorangestripe/linux/package-updates/README.md

 ## Ubuntu

-Copy the package upgrade script in place and verify it is executable.
+Copy the package upgrade script in place and verify that it is executable.
 ```shell script
 cp crontabs/apt-upgrade.sh ~/.local/bin/
 ls -l ~/.local/bin/apt-upgrade.sh